The spectrum of the Poincar{\'e} operator in an ellipsoid: Poincar e operator in ellipsoids

 The subset of geostrophic modes, which are invariant along the rotation axis, often plays an important role in the dynamics of rapidly rotating flows \cite{greenspan1968theory}.
-A vector field $v\in {\cal V}_0 $ is {\it geostrophic} if $v$ is in the kernel of the Poincaré operator.
-We have the following result in ellipsoids (initially proved in \cite{ivers2017enumeration}).
+A vector field $v \in \mathcal{V}_0 $ is \textit{geostrophic} if $v$ is in the kernel of the Poincar\'e operator.
 Without loss of generality, we can assume that $\vec{\Omega }=(0,0,1)$ and

 This equation for $E$ is more convenient in the study of geostrophic fields.
-We were using the scaling invariance and a rotation around the $x_3-$axis to make the coefficient of $x_3^2$ equal to $1$ and the coefficient of $x_1x_2$ vanish. \begin{prop}

-There exists exactly one geostrophic field in ${\cal W}_n$ for $n$ odd and no geostrophic field in ${\cal W}_n$ for $n$ even.
+We have used the scaling invariance and a rotation around the $x_3-$axis to make the coefficient of $x_3^2$ equal to $1$, and to have a vanishing coefficient for $x_1x_2$.
+We have the following result in ellipsoids (initially proved in \cite{ivers2017enumeration}). \begin{prop} There exists exactly one geostrophic field in $\mathcal{W}_n$ for $n$ odd and no geostrophic field in $\mathcal{W}_n$ for $n$ even. \end{prop} \begin{proof} Let us denote by $F$ the projection of $E$ onto the $(x_1,x_2)-$plane.
+For each $(x_1, x_2) $ in the interior of $F$, there exist two points $(x_1,x_2, x_3^\pm (x_1,x_2))$ in $\pa E $.
+From $\vec{\Omega} \wedge v= -\nabla \psi $, we get that $v=(v_1,v_2,v_3)$ satisfies